 speaker

 Chief Executive Officer

-Yeah, so I'll let Rob handle the details here, but I think that what's important to note is the trials that we're running now or dose finding trials.
-We selected an adjuvant dose or CPG1018 dose in the current trial is designed to test the adjuvant with and without alum as well as varying doses of the antigen.
-And so, I just want to make sure it's clear that the trial is not powered or designed for statistical analysis of these various immunogenesis markers.
-And as you noted in Rob's prior comments, generically, there's a number of markers and a constellation of data that we're going to have to evaluate, not a simple objective measure of CD4 T-cell frequencies alone.
-Rob, you may can comment on prior, some of the prior information we've given around the level of expectation for CD4s.
+Yeah, so I'll let Rob handle the details here, Matt, but I think that what's important to note is the trials that we're running now or dose-finding trials, we selected an adjuvant as our CPG1018 dose, and the current trial is designed to test the adjuvant with and without alum as well as varying doses of the antigen.
+And so I just want to make sure it's clear that the trial is not powered or designed for statistical analysis of these various immunogenicity markers.
+And as you noted in Rob's prior comments, generically, there's a number of markers and a constellation of data that we're going to have to evaluate, not a simple objective measure of CD4 T cell frequencies alone.
+Rob, you maybe can comment on prior, you know, some of the prior information we've given around the level of expectation for CD4s.

+speaker